Tom Barker Launches Fibrosis Initiative to Jump-Start Breakthroughsgreenwood@cstone.net

-Fibrosis is the deadly thread that winds its way through scores of fatal diseases, from pulmonary fibrosis and heart failure to chronic kidney disease and cirrhosis of the liver.
+Fibrosis is a deadly thread that winds its way through scores of fatal diseases, from pulmonary fibrosis and heart failure to chronic kidney disease and cirrhosis of the liver.
 Under normal conditions, fibrosis is beneficial, the scaffolding of scar tissue the body erects to repair wounds.
 But when excessive or unchecked, fibrosis can riddle organs with stiff tissue, diminishing their flexibility and undermining their function.
 All told, fibrosis is implicated in or directly responsible for as much as 40 percent of all deaths worldwide.

 Positioning UVA as a Center for Fibrosis Research